Ksenia Pervak: 2011

 Pervak kicked off her 2011 season in Brisbane, Australia, where she was seeded seventh for the qualifying draw of the Brisbane International.
 She defeated Jessica Moore and Alexandra Panova but was defeated by Anastasia Pivovarova in the third qualifying round.
 She gained entry into the main draw as a lucky loser and defeated Anna Chakvetadze in the first round, before losing in the second to Petra Kvitová.

 Pervak played in the first round of the main draw of the Australian Open for the first time in her career, but lost to 13th seed and fellow Russian Nadia Petrova.

 Pervak made the semifinals of the $100k event in Midland, losing to eventual champion Lucie Hradecká.

 She made two consecutive quarterfinals of WTA Tour events in Memphis and Monterrey, losing to Hradecká and Gisela Dulko, respectively.

 Pervak lost in qualifying at the Indian Wells Open to Jamie Hampton.
 However, she qualified for the Miami Open, defeating Zuzana Kučová and Junri Namigata.

 She lost in the fourth round of Wimbledon to Tamira Paszek, in three sets.

+At the Baku Cup in July, she reached the final, losing to top seed Vera Zvonareva.

+In September, Pervak defeated Eva Birnerová in the final at the Tashkent Open to win her first WTA Tour singles title.